Adamhunter108/rando-color-picker/README.md

 ###### About:

-Random background color generator that will display rbg value of the color and includes a refresh button for unlimited color generating.
+Random background color generator that displays the rbg value of a color and includes a refresh button for unlimited color generating.
 Built in React and deployed to GitHub Pages.

 ---